FCO/Red/docs/tutorials/start.md

 Note we don't need to specify that the column is not nullable, as it is the default.

 The second statement ([red-defaults](https://fco.github.io/Red/api/Red/Do)) specifies a database to work with.
+[red-defaults](https://fco.github.io/Red/api/Red/Do) receives a Red::Driver name and arguments that will be passed to that driver.
+Currently Red has native support for SQLite and Postgres (`Pg`) and a [MySQL](https://github.com/FCO/Red-Driver-MySQL) driver is being developed.
 In this case, an in-memory SQLite database is used, which means all changes will be lost after the script termination.
 To avoid this, we can specify a name for the database file:

 ```raku